zabereznikova/docs.de-de/docs/framework/winforms/controls/how-to-create-a-multipane-user-interface-with-windows-forms.md

     }
     ```

-3. Fügen Sie in Visual Basic einen Aufruf an die Prozedur, die Sie gerade erstellt, in haben der `New()` Prozedur.
-Fügen Sie in Visual c# diese Codezeile an den Konstruktor für die Klasse.
+3. Fügen Sie in Visual Basic einen Aufruf an die Prozedur, die Sie gerade erstellt, in haben der `New()` Verfahren.
+In visuellen C#, fügen Sie diese Zeile des Codes, an den Konstruktor für die Klasse.

     ```vb
     ' Add this to the New procedure.